Connect Dashboard

 Connect persists all incoming messages.
 A limited number of messages are processed concurrently, while additional messages are buffered in memory.
 When the buffer reaches its limit, persisted messages are no longer held in memory.
 These are referred to as stashed messages.
 Stashed messages must be read back from persistence once buffer space becomes available before they can be processed.

-A consistently high inflight message count is not always a problem, but it may indicate inefficient configuration.
-For large messages in particular, high inflight counts can consume significant memory and should be monitored closely.
+A consistently high inflight message count does not always indicate a problem, but it can indicate inefficient configuration.
+For large messages in particular, high inflight counts consume significant memory and should be monitored closely.

-If the buffer remains full for extended periods, it could indicate a configuration issue.
-Buffered messages are kept in memory to handle short bursts of load without reading from persistence.
-For extended periods of high loads, the buffer can fill up, causing messages to move to the stash.
-In this situation, the buffer continues to consume memory, but you will have to refill the buffer periodically from stash.
-This effectively removes the performance gain you get by keeping messages in memory.
+If the buffer remains full for extended periods, it indicates a configuration issue.
+Buffered messages stay in memory to handle short bursts of load without reading from persistence.
+During extended periods of high load, the buffer can fill up, causing messages to move to the stash.
+In this situation, the buffer continues to consume memory, but you must refill it periodically from stash.
+This eliminates the performance benefit of keeping messages in memory.

 connect inflight messages